hapax/hapax.github.io/assets/bh-kids.md

 $$

 This is a stupendously large number!
-A typical galaxy is estimated to have around $10^{67}$ atoms, and this is staggeringly more.
-Somehow, a black hole hosts enormously more particles that the objects they collapse from.
+A typical galaxy is estimated to have around $10^{67}$ atoms, and a solar mass black hole seems to have a billion times more.
+How can a black hole have so many more atoms than the object it collapses from?
-Loosely speaking, this is because the particles are *patches of spacetime itself*.
-Each Planck area forms an atom.
+The answer is that the nature of the atom is different!
+A black hole is not made from the atoms you find in chemistry textbooks.
+Instead, these are "Planck atoms", indivisible units of spacetime itself.

-#### Entropy
+#### Ways to be

 #### Appednix: sneezing ants